ray-project/ray/doc/source/serve/performance.rst

 If your backend can process a batch at a time at a sublinear latency (for example, if it takes 1ms to process 1 query and 5ms to process 10 of them) then batching is your best approach.
-Check out the :ref:`batching guide <serve-ml-batching>` to make your backend accept batches.
+Check out the :ref:`batching guide <serve-ml-batching>` to make your backend accept batches (especially for GPU-based ML inference).
 You might want to tune your ``max_batch_size`` and ``batch_wait_timeout`` to maximize the benefits:

 - ``max_batch_size`` specifies how big the batch should be.
 Generally, we recommend choosing the largest batch size your function can handle AND the performance improvement is no longer sublinear.
 Take a dummy
   example: suppose it takes 1ms to process 1 query, 5ms to process 10 queries, and 6ms to process 11 queries.
 Here you should set the batch size to to 10 because adding more queries won’t improve the performance.
 - ``batch_wait_timeout`` specifies how the maximum amount of time to wait before a batch should be processed, even if it’s not full.
 It should be set according to `batch-wait-timeout + full batch processing time ~= expected latency`.
 The idea